 Dogecoin and Bitcoin may already be in your investment watchlist.
 But which one has the better investment in 2022 and beyond?

 Bitcoin has taken an even firmer grasp of its position as the world’s leading cryptocurrency following a record-breaking price run at the start of the year, but has it been left with any room for further growth?

-Anyone looking to invest in cryptocurrency in 2021 needs to consider not only the stability of a coin, but also be able to gauge how much potential it has for significant returns in future.
-This is where altcoins can often prove to be a better investment choice than Bitcoin.
+Anyone looking to invest in cryptocurrencies in 2022 needs to consider not only the stability of a coin, but also be able to gauge how much potential it has for significant returns in future.
+This is where altcoins like DOGE can often prove to be a better investment choice than Bitcoin.

 One such token worthy of consideration is Dogecoin.
 Usually found just outside the top ten cryptocurrencies by market cap and with a trading price of just $0.05 per token, Dogecoin represents an excellent opportunity for investors who aren’t adverse to a little risk.
 But how does it really measure up against the big hitters like BTC?

-In the following Bitcoin vs Dogecoin comparison, we’ll take a closer look at the technical particulars of each coin as well as see what leading analysts are forecasting for each one’s price movement for the coming months.
+In the following Bitcoin (BTC) vs Dogecoin (DOGE) comparison, we’ll take a closer look at the technical particulars of each coin as well as see what leading analysts are forecasting for each one’s price movement for the coming years.